6 Giving Tuesday Email Examples That Convert

 Strengthen Your Year-End Giving Strategy at the Leading Nonprofit Conference

-Elevate Your Giving Tuesday Success With Thoughtful Giving Tuesday Emails That Convert
+Elevate Your Giving Tuesday Success With Thoughtful Emails That Convert

-Well-planned emails can drive the success of not only your Giving Tuesday campaign, but also your next fundraising event.
 Following on the heels of Giving Tuesday is likely your year-end campaign.
-Once Giving Tuesday is over, you’ll want to move into highlighting the results of your campaign to demonstrate past success and build momentum for additional year-end giving.
-By staying connected with everyone who donated, you can steward them to your next campaign.
+Once Giving Tuesday is over, you’ll want to highlight your campaign’s results in a series of intentional emails to demonstrate past success and build momentum for additional year-end giving.
+You can steward them to your next campaign by staying connected with everyone who donated.

 10 Free Giving Tuesday Email Templates